I'm a member

 Presumed ocular histoplasmosis may be the second most common cause of blindness in patients younger than 50 years of age in certain endemic areas (Ohio and Mississippi River valleys in the United States).
-It is a condition characterized by a positive skin test for histoplasmosis, military opacities of the lungs, tiny choroidal scars, peripapillary disruption of the choriocapillaris, and exudation or hemorrhage form choroidal lesions in or near the macula.
+This condition is characterized by a positive skin test for histoplasmosis, military opacities of the lungs, tiny choroidal scars, peripapillary disruption of the choriocapillaris, and exudation or hemorrhage form choroidal lesions in or near the macula.
 The condition is asymptomatic and benign, unless the choroidal neovascular lesions, which may develop many years after choroiretinal scarring has taken place, affect the macula.

 Central Serous Chorioretinopathy

 Central serous chorioretinopathy refers to an idiopathic disease in which there is a serous detachment of the macula due to leakage of fluid from the choriocapillaris through the retinal pigment epithelium.
 This condition is avascular, however, neovascularization can occur as a secondary complication.
 Although central serous chorioretinopathy often resolves spontaneously in 3 to 4 months, chronic or recurrent central serous chorioretinopathy can result in progressive decline of visual acuity.
 Central serous chorioretinopathy has been treated with medication and laser photocoagulation, but these treatments have limited efficacy.

 Choroidal hemangioma is an uncommon, benign vascular tumor, manifesting as an orange-red mass in the posterior pole of the eye.
 Visual loss may be progressive and irreversible because of chronic foveal detachment.

 Angioid streaks are dehiscences in Bruch membrane and occur in patients with some systemic diseases such as pseudoxanthoma elasticum, Paget disease of bone, or sickle hemoglobinopathy.
 Vision loss in eyes with angioid streaks occurs most frequently as a result of CNV.